US to Deport 97 Nigerians, Releases List With Full Names in Expanded Crackdown

 The agency explained that the new names were included under its expanded nationwide enforcement operation targeting immigrants convicted of serious crimes.

-The DHS said the move was carried out under what it described as its “worst-of-the-worst” criminal immigrants programme.
 It claimed that the alleged offences linked to the newly listed Nigerians included wire fraud, mail fraud and identity theft, which posed significant financial and security risks.

 In its statement, the department noted:

-”The U.S. Department of Homeland Security is highlighting the worst of the worst criminal aliens arrested by the U.S. Immigration and Customs Enforcement (ICE).
+"The U.S. Department of Homeland Security is highlighting the worst of the worst criminal aliens arrested by the U.S. Immigration and Customs Enforcement (ICE)."

-Names on the latest list
+Names on latest US deportation list

-The DHS confirmed that the deportation process would be carried out immediately in line with U.S. immigration laws.
-The News Agency of Nigeria (NAN) reported that since President Donald Trump returned to office in January 2025, the U.S. government had been enforcing a strict alien immigration policy.
+The News Agency of Nigeria (NAN) reported that since President Donald Trump returned to office in January 2025, the US government has enforced a strict alien immigration policy.

 Source: Getty Images

-Ghana confirms 14 people deported from US sent to Gambia
+14 Ghanaian US deportees sent to Gambia

 Source: Legit.ng